-Gift of time off.
+Give the gift of time off.

-Celebrate milestone achievements.
+Reward milestone achievements.

 How Blueboard can help:

-About our Guest Authors:
+About our Guest Author:

 Dr. Paul White is an author, speaker and psychologist, who helps “make work relationships work”.
-He is the coauthor of The 5 Languages of Appreciation in the Workplace with Dr. Gary Chapman and his new book, The Vibrant Workplace, has just released and is available online and in stores.
-For more information and best practices for workplace application, visit www.appreciationatwork.com.
+He is the coauthor withDr.
+Gary Chapman of The 5 Languages of Appreciation in the Workplace, which has sold over 500,000 books.
+For more information and best practices for communicating authentic appreciation, visit www.appreciationatwork.com.